WebAssembly/component-model/design/high-level/UseCases.md

 #### Invoking component exports from the host

-Once a host chooses to embed wasm (for one of the preceding reasons), the first design choice is how host executes the wasm code.
+Once a host chooses to embed wasm (for one of the preceding reasons), the first design choice is how the host executes the wasm code.
 The core wasm [start function] is sometimes used for this purpose, however the lack of parameters or results miss out on several use cases listed below, which suggest the use of exported wasm functions with typed signatures instead.
 However, there are a number of